hwheeler01/comp150/syllabus.md

 - Note that there are 1050 total possible points.
 Your grade will be calculated as the number of points you receive out of 1000.
 Fifty extra points are built-in, to cover "down days" or to be used for extra credit.
 - No further accommodations will be provided.
 If your personal circumstances are such that you have to miss more than 50 points worth of material, please consider taking the course another semester.
 - There are a few extra credit homework problems in some of the assignments.
 No further extra credit opportunities will be provided.
 It is neither practical nor fair to the other students.
-- ALL ASSIGNMENTS ARE DUE VIA SAKAI BY 11:59PM ON THE DUE DATE. **LATE ASSIGNMENTS WILL NOT BE ACCEPTED.** That's what the extra fifty points are for.
+- ALL ASSIGNMENTS ARE DUE VIA SAKAI BY 11:00 PM ON THE DUE DATE. **LATE ASSIGNMENTS WILL NOT BE ACCEPTED.** That's what the extra fifty points are for.

 Course grades are assigned according to the following percentage scale:<br>